tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common.md

 This dimension model holds all requirement records and provides dimensional data around their state, creation dates, etc.

 {% enddocs %}

-{% docs fct_cloud_activation %}

-This model contains data for the cloud activations sourced from tap-postgres table from customers.gitlab.com.
-It stores information about all the activation codes that were generated for Cloud licenses.
-Customers use this code after the installation of their GitLab instance.

-This model contains other join keys like `billing_account_id`, `subscription_name` etc.. to be able to join back to Salesforce, Zuora, dimdate data respectively.

-{% enddocs %}